-CHP Action: Partial corrective action taken.
+CHP's Action: Corrective action taken.

-The CHP states that it is in the process of purchasing a management information system for all of its communications centers that will enable each center to monitor wait times.
-The CHP estimates that installation will be complete by December 31, 2005, dependent upon availability of funding and personnel resources.
+The CHP states that it completed and submitted a purchase order for a management information system for all of its communications centers that will enable each center to monitor wait times.
+The CHP states that all but four of its centers have implemented the new system and the remaining four will be complete by December 31, 2005.